alexshpilkin/studies/README.md

   without requiring the handler to know how the restart is implemented or the restart code to contain handling policy.
 Comes with detailed [documentation](conres.md), an [example](crexam.fth) and a [test suite](crtest.fth).
-Uses only the CORE and EXCEPTION ANS wordsets, but overrides several standard words.
+Uses only the CORE and EXCEPTION ANS wordsets and the CORE EXT word `PARSE`, but overrides several standard words.

 Everything here is free to use or modify however you please, with no legal requirement to give attribution (although of course I’ll